canonical/netplan/doc/netplan.md

 ## Common properties for physical device types

+     **Note:** These options will not work reliably for devices matched by name only and rendered by networkd, due to interactions with device renaming in udev.
+Match devices by MAC when setting the following options.

 ``match`` (mapping)

 :    This selects a subset of available physical devices by various hardware